suncoast-devs/handbook/lessons/react-intro/index.md

 > element as if we had hard coded it.

 There is one other thing we need to do.
 If you look in your console you will see a message about each element needing a `key`.
-There is another ReactJS rule that is important to know.
+There is another React rule that is important to know.

 > RULE: Each component that is rendered dynamically from an array of data must